kcoopermiller/robotlox/.github/CONTRIBUTING.md

 VSCode:

-1. In VSCode, run the `Remote-Container: Open Folder in Container` command.
+1. Run the `Remote-Container: Open Folder in Container` command
 2. Open the folder that contains this Git repo
 3. For the container configuration, choose `From 'Dockerfile'`